tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-02-step-3-phonecat-recommendation-system-using-f-number-agents.markdown

 We have created a private [Rx Subject](http://msdn.microsoft.com/en-us/library/hh242970%28v=vs.103%29.aspx) and made it responsible for pushing the notification which contains the phone id that is being visited.

-But wait how we do we configure the subscription between this controller and the ```PhoneViewTracker``` ?
+But wait how do we configure the subscription between this controller and the ```PhoneViewTracker``` ?
 Thanks to the CompositionRoot that we have [created in the step-2](https://github.com/tamizhvendan/fsharp-phonecat/blob/2/Web/Infrastructure.fs#L28-L32).
 As we have full control over the creation of controller its just a matter of two lines to achieve it.

 ```fsharp
 type CompositionRoot(phones : seq<PhoneTypeProvider.Root>) =